Public Art Exhibits

-Public art plays an important role in the Town of Parker believes that the permanent placement of art in public places serves to enrich, stimulate, and enhance the aesthetic experience in the Town.
+Public art plays an important role in the Town of Parker.
+We believe that the permanent placement of art in public places serves to enrich, stimulate and enhance the aesthetic experience in the Town of Parker.
 Public art also contributes to the Town’s economic draw and is an ongoing educational tool for the community that promotes public interest in art and increases community pride.

-The first public art installation in Discovery Park is the larger than life, iconic “Jacks” by Christopher Weed, which will act as a beacon and a gateway to downtown Parker.
-This sculpture, like the park itself, speak to a simpler time of connections to friends, family and community.
+The first public art installation in Discovery Park is the larger than life, iconic “Jacks” by Christopher Weed, which act as a beacon and a gateway to Downtown Parker.
+This sculpture, like the Discovery Park itself, speak to a simpler time of connections to friends, family and community.

-Harmony Park Musical Classroom is an interactive public art exhibit installed on the PACE Center’s East Patio.
-Harmony Park was created by the Freenotes Company of Hesperus, Colorado.
+Created by the Freenotes Company of Hesperus, Colorado, Harmony Park Musical Classroom is an interactive public art exhibition on the PACE Center’s East Patio.
 These outdoor wind and percussion instruments are weatherproof and designed to be played together easily because they are tuned to the pentatonic scale.
-There are no wrong notes, all of the sounds are harmonious and knowledge of music, keys or scales is not necessary.
+There are no wrong notes; all of the sounds are harmonious, and knowledge of music, keys or scales is not necessary.
 The sounds are mellow and ethereal so as not to disturb others.
 All instruments are wheelchair accessible, and they can even be a tool for music therapy to improve cognitive ability, communication and motor skills.

-“The Nucleus” by Tim Upham of Fort Collins was installed in front of the PACE Center in May 2012.
+“The Nucleus” by Tim Upham of Fort Collins, Colorado was installed in front of the PACE Center in May, 2012.
 The 24-foot tall multi-colored spiral fuses art with science and is lit by halogen and LED lights.
-Upham makes site-specific public art and he has incorporated some of the leftover building materials from the PACE Center construction into the sculpture.
+As a creator of site-specific public art, Upham incorporated some of the leftover building materials from the PACE Center construction into this sculpture.

-This sculpture by Lee Proctor is inspired by the spring time dance of the Sandhill Crane.
-It is also a celebration of the incredible displays and rituals of all bird life.
-And beyond that it symbolizes the art of dance in all its myriad of forms, from ancient indigenous cultures dancing by the fire to modern day ballet.
-The sculpture was a public favorite of the 2014-15 Art Encounters exhibit and Town Council purchased it in May 2015.
-Its permanent home is now the plaza on the west side of The Schoolhouse.
+This sculpture by Lee Proctor is inspired by the springtime dance of the Sandhill Crane and is also a celebration of the incredible displays and rituals of all bird life.
+Beyond that, the sculpture symbolizes the art of dance in its myriad of forms, from ancient indigenous cultures dancing by the fire to modern-day ballet.
+The sculpture was a public favorite of the 2014-15 Art Encounters Exhibit and was purchased by Town Council in May of 2015.
+Its permanent home is the plaza on the west side of The Schoolhouse on Mainstreet.

 Freedom Through Safety

-In June 2010, artist Adam Schultz was commissioned to produce an innovative public art sculpture for the Town of Parker’s new Police Station.
-Schultz’s creation, “Freedom through Safety,” features a life-sized bronze eagle in flight, held aloft 14 feet in the air on two vertical stainless steel pillars.
-One pillar represents safety and the other symbolizes strength.
-The base of the sculpture includes a “circle of hands” — tiles pressed with hand prints of local community members from young children to senior citizens, metaphorically representing the support and involvement of the community.
+In June 2010, artist Adam Schultz was commissioned to produce an innovative public art sculpture for the Town of Parker’s new Police Department.
+Schultz’s creation, “Freedom Through Safety,” features a life-sized bronze eagle in flight, held 14 feet in the air by two vertical stainless steel pillars.
+One pillar represents safety, and the other symbolizes strength.
+The base of the sculpture includes a “circle of hands” — tiles pressed with handprints of local community members from children to senior citizens, metaphorically representing the support and involvement of the community.

 A bronze statue of Dr. Walter Heath, an integral character in Parker history, is displayed on the northeast corner of Mainstreet and Pikes Peak Place.
 Created by local artist Don Budy, this project was made possible by Parker Adventist Hospital, Dr. Heath’s grandchildren, Edward V. Heath and Clair Heath Fink, David A. Van Landschoot and Stevan Strain.